Who We Are

 The Workforce Programs Division is responsible for the employment and social services aspects of DWS.
 The following Programs are included under this Division:

-Through its 55 state and federal programs administered in 18 field offices, the DWS places emphasis on eight core functions:
+Through its 55 state and federal programs administered in 18 field offices, the DWS places emphasis on nine core functions:

-- Collections: Initiating employer registration, collection of payroll information to ensure proper remittance of workers’ compensation and unemployment insurance premiums, capture of data for development into labor market information.
+• Revenue collections: Initiating employer registration and collection of payroll information to ensure proper remittance of workers’ compensation and unemployment insurance premiums, and data capture to provide accurate labor market information.

-- Enforcement: Investigation of wage claims and fair employment assurance, inspection of all mines and quarries, monitoring of workplace-related fatalities, injuries and illnesses through inspection, consultation, training and compliance.
+• Regulatory and Compliance Enforcement: Investigation of wage claims and fair employment assurance, inspection of all mines and quarries, and monitoring of workplace-related fatalities, injuries, and illnesses through inspection, consultation, training, and compliance.

 DWS also administers and/or collaborates with other agencies, councils, and teams to carry out important Governor-promoted initiatives and state and federal legislative mandates.